LORD of Hosts - Part 2

 WHAT OPPOSITION DOES DAVID ENCOUNTER?
 WHERE DOES OPPOSITION EMANATE FROM MOST OFTEN?

 Whenever you step out by faith, others will often put obstacles in your way.
 Our adversary the devil, always has somebody to tell us “it can’t be done.”
 Saul also tried to dissuade David saying “You are not able to go against this Philistine to fight with him; for you are but a youth while he has been a warrior from his youth."
 (1Sa17:33).
 In a sense Saul (unknowingly) was correct for David, in himself, was not able, but in the power of the Spirit of the LORD of Sabaoth he was equipped to overcome even the most formidable foe.
-(Phil 4:13; Eph 3:20–21).
-David unlike his brother Eliab & his king Saul was walking "by faith, not by sight" (2Cor5:7)
+(Phil 4:13-note; Eph 3:20, 21-note).
+David unlike his brother Eliab and his king Saul was walking "by faith, not by sight" (2Cor 5:7)

-David believed what could not be proven at that moment, exemplifying "the conviction of things not seen."
-(Heb11:1).
-He may have sounded foolish to the skeptics around him, but he knew that the LORD of Hosts Whom he served would show Himself to be the true and living God, the mighty Warrior on behalf of His covenant people.
-(Ex 15:3 "The LORD is a Warrior.
-The LORD is His name.")
+David believed what could not be proven at that moment, a beautiful OT example of "the conviction of things not seen" (Heb 11:1-note) as he walked by faith, not sight (2Co 5:7).
+He may have sounded foolish to the skeptics (those who manifested attitudes of doubt or dispositions toward incredulity to David's words) around him, but he knew that the LORD of Hosts Whom he served would show Himself to be the true and living God, the mighty Warrior on behalf of His covenant people.
+(Ex 15:3, cp Ps 20:7-note)

 Spurgeon writes: